WerlangB/kafka-nestjs-trial/README.md

 ---

-Made with ❤️ using NestJS, Apache Kafka, and PostgreSQL.
+Made with ❤️ using NestJS, Apache Kafka, Apache Camel, and PostgreSQL.